Blog

 They noted that most attacks came from the taxonomy dubbed full-time ransomware groups.
 They remain active for nine months or more and target multiple victims.
 According to Schmitt, "Full-time ransomware gangs are the ones doing very consistent operations & can maintain a very high tempo."

-Ransomware negotiator Schmitt noted that ransomware groups pop up with catchy names and disappear instantly.
-It shows they love to rebrand to target victim organizations.
 Schmitt said, "It does make it very difficult for the blue teamers or the defenders to keep up with these name-changing trends."
 He added, "Getting an idea of what the threat actors are focusing on, how much they pop up and go away, and other such analytics is very valuable for the defenders."

-Security analysts and ransomware negotiators noted that the ransom demand have recently increased.
+Security analysts and ransomware negotiators noted that the ransom demand has recently increased.
 Schmitt highlighted the fact that some negotiations go successfully and seamlessly.
 "So, starting at US$ 15 million and negotiated down to US$ 500,000 is not uncommon.
 But at the same time, there are just certain threat actors that are like, you know what?
 That is my price, and I don't care what you say.
 I am not negotiating."
 That's when the company needs to decide whether they will pay or not.

-Ransomware gangs often utilize tactics, techniques and procedures (TTP) that make detection and response quite effortless.
-However, large-scale hackers can make a significant difference by utilizing the ransomware-as-a-service (RaaS) model to coordinate with various affiliates and attackers - making negotiations complex as negotiators must interact with several people.
 Schmitt highlighted that negotiating earlier with ransomware groups was easy as they were dealing with the same person.
 But according to him, "In today's ecosystem, there are just so many different groups and so many different affiliates that are participating as part of these groups that you're almost starting from scratch."

 An improvisation in the backup strategy helps ransomware negotiators and security professionals recover the data without succumbing to the extortion demands.
 Ransomware negotiator and expert Schmitt says, "Many organizations that get hit with ransomware recover because they have an excellent backup strategy in place."

 However, ransomware negotiators claim numerous organizations remain behind the curve in saving data, leading to more profitable ransomware attacks than ever.
-The advent of double-extortion and triple-extortion ransomware cripples organizations because they steal data and then threaten the organization by leaking or releasing that sensitive information publicly.
+The advent of double-extortion and triple-extortion ransomware cripples organizations because they steal data and then threaten the organization by leaking or releasing sensitive information publicly.

 Despite what many corporate leaders and professionals suspect, that ransomware will vanish with cryptocurrencies losing their value, ransom negotiators and cybersecurity experts maintain the contrary—ransomware is here to stay.
-Taking some preventative measures, including regular pentesting, can help identify exploitable vulnerabilities.
+Taking preventative measures, including regular pentesting, can help identify exploitable vulnerabilities.